-Why does diversity matter for hockey?
+Why does equity and inclusion matter for hockey?

 There are many reasons to make hockey more inclusive for everyone.
 If we want to grow the sport, we want to attract the biggest pool of people - everyone.
-Not just white families or economically advantaged families - everyone.
-Playing sports makes people happier, helps them deal with stress and makes society better for everyone.
+This includes boy's, girl's, disabled, sled, and adult hockey.
+This includes everyone across the entire spectrum of society.
+HOCKEY IS FOR EVERYONE is something to embrace and celebrate.
 When children see people they identify with playing sports, it expands their horizons and makes them believe they can be anything they want to be.
 Sports create a template for wider society, showing what's possible when we all work together and talent from all walks of life has the opportunity to flourish.
 So this effort will help with growth, retention, and be a key component of the value that every family gets from playing hockey.